Shilpa890/Image-Weather-Effects/README.md

 # Image-Weather-Effects
 This project adds weather change effects to a image

-Following modules need to be installed in the editor
+Following modules need to be installed

 pip install requests